gmph/gmph.github.io/_drafts/2015-08-09-mentalhealth.md

 One thing he said gave me hope that I wasn't just being a hormonal, upset teenager.
 He explained that he was worried about writing in my medical notes that I have depression and anxiety (while casually confirming my suspicions).
 He explained, with a look of cloaked embarrassment, genuine empathy and intelligence, that if he entered these details in my notes I wouldn't be able to receive any reasoned care in the future.
 In the 8 minutes a GP has to treat you, if they see a mental health condition and similar symptoms they will prescribe pills.
 While this can work for some people a tailored, thought-out, case-by-case approach is better and not afforded by the current system.
 Some people respond well to medicine, some to CBT, some to therapy, some to counselling.
 My doctor was scared that I wouldn't be treated properly by other doctors in the future and so couldn't diagnose me officially.

+`Explain some of these more fully or link to help and advice section here too?`

 To me this signifies not only that mental health isn't something which is discussed openly enough among friends, but also by those in charge of health services, the people who we rely on to get help.
 Every piece of advice out there suggests that when you talk to someone who hasn't sought help with a mental health condition but thinks they need help, you should help them feel confident enough to talk to their family or close friends, then their doctor.
 When that important professional step isn't functioning as it should, when doctors are too scared to make a diagnosis because of how that patient will be treated in the future, there is a serious problem.

 In this meeting, my doctor did everything he could to help me and discussed both the issues I was having and the psychology related to them in good detail.
 However, one of the main things I took away from our discussions was that the system he was working in was not adequately set up to provide help to people with common mental health conditions of a similar level to mine.

 This unfortunate story aside, there is lots of help available.
 While taking the first steps to get help is the most difficult, it is also the most important thing you can do to help yourself.
-There are people far more experienced than me in the process of seeking help, getting treatment and recovering from mental health disorders,
+There are people far more experienced than me in the process of seeking help, getting treatment and recovering from mental health disorders, but I can share a few thoughts on getting help.

 <h2 id="advice">4.
 Help, Advice and What You Can Do</h2>

-TODO: _Advice and Help_
+`TODO: Advice and Help`

 ## Article Notes and Plan